Forest Management

 RESTORATION OF BOREAL AND TEMPERATE FORESTS

 John Stanturf, Palle Madsen.
 The first authoritative reference to consolidate the state-of-the-art of forest restoration into one comprehensive volume.
-Written by internationally recognized authors, the book summarizes the entire range of restoration protocols at both local & regional scales, plus documents & compares case studies of forest restoration projects in a geographically diverse range of temperate and boreal zones (North & South America, Europe & Asia).
+Written by internationally recognized authors, the book summarizes the entire range of restoration protocols at both local and regional scales, as well as documents and compares case studies of forest restoration projects in a geographically diverse range of temperate and boreal zones (North & South America, Europe and Asia).
 Presents a unique, integrated perspective on silviculture and forest ecosystem management, as well as techniques for restoration and rehabilitation of forests.
 A timely resource on a subject that has undergone so much change and garnered much interest.
 7 x 10, 616p, 190 b&w photos, 2004.

 THE ONCE AND FUTURE FOREST: A Guide to Forest Restoration Strategies